 We eventually toured Northern Ireland, including much of the beautiful Antrim coast.
 Here we were made welcome in both in Orange and Catholic communities.
 Orangemen were especially drawn to horses, which led to a few bizarre and slightly unsettling encounters.
 Later tours of Eire were frequent and memorable events, most often of the west coast and islands.
 Fittingly, it was in Ireland, in 2000, that we undertook our very last horse-drawn tour.

 Perhaps the biggest horse-drawn adventures of all were in Hungary and Slovakia, in the mid 1990s.
-One of our performers and a good friend, Tim Bender, had married a Hungarian, Erika Szabo, and they promptly set about arranging a tour for the company.
-The first began at Záhony on the Great Plains at the Ukrainian border, then onwards south-west to Debrecen and continuing to villages in the area of Kecskemét.
-We had to hire Hungarian horses as British horses would inevitably wander over to the other side of the road, being left-hand drive animals (it’s true).
+One of our performers and a good friend, Tim Bender, had married a Hungarian, Erika Szabo, and Tim and Erika promptly set about arranging a tour for the company.
+The first began at Záhony on the Great Plains at the Ukrainian border; onwards south-west to Debrecen and finally to villages in the area of Kecskemét.
+We had to hire Hungarian horses as British horses would inevitably wander over to the other side of the road, being left-hand drive animals (totally true).
 The shaft and harnessing system is also different in Hungary, so along with the horse we needed to hire local carts and harness.
 Negotiating all of this was an exceptionally long drawn-out process, taking up most of the night with liberal shots of home distilled palinka.
 Luckily our cello player, Neville Cann, was also fluent in Hungarian, and satisfactory arrangements were usually agreed just before I passed out from alcohol poisoning.

 I remember turning up at the campsite with the biggest headache I’ve ever known.
 The rest of the company had now returned, and relieved, I introduced my friend to them before collapsing into my tent to sleep it off.
 A few days later, on our last night in the town he threw a party for us all in his wonderful underground palace.
 I seem to remember that I still couldn’t touch another drop of his beautiful Villány wine.